Things To Do New Year's Eve with Kids in LA and OC

-Local children's museums Kidspace and the Discovery Science Center OC and new Discovery Cube LA celebrate with balloon drops, live music, sparkling cider, and a count down to 2012 at 12:00 noon instead of midnight.
+Local children's museums Kidspace and the Discovery Science Center OC and new Discovery Cube LA celebrate with balloon drops, live music, sparkling cider, and a count down to 2015 at 12:00 noon instead of midnight.
 Similar noontime celebrations take place at La Habra Children's Museum, the Green Bean, and Pretend City.

-Shoreline Village in Long Beach and Orange County Great Park both offer free, early evening, family-friendly celebrations featuring all manner of entertainment for kids.
-The ball drops at both parks at 9:00pm, timed to coincide with the east coast, and sensible bedtime.
+Shoreline Village in Long Beach offers a free, early evening, family-friendly celebration featuring all manner of entertainment for kids.
+The ball drops at 9:00pm, timed to coincide with the east coast, and sensible bedtime.

 What, your family doesn't go out and watch flamenco together?
 Well what better time to start!
-El Cid restaurant in Silver Lake is offering two seatings of its New Year's Eve Flamenco Dinner Show, and the 6pm-9pm slot is very welcoming of families.
+El Cid restaurant in Silver Lake is offering two seatings of its 51st annual New Year's Eve Flamenco Dinner Show, and the 5:30pm slot is particularly welcoming of families.
 Olé!

 If not flamenco, how about some good old-fashioned fighting?
 No, really, old-fashioned - as in knights in armor jousting and clashing broadswords?
 Medieval Times Dinner Theater has a family-friendly New Year's Eve bash planned (with the emphasis on bash).